li-wending/miR-TS/README.md

 ## What is miR-TS?

-**miR-TS** is a computational method to estimate signals from 23 tissue types using circulating miRNAs in plasma/serum.
+**miR-TS**, a computational method to simultaneously estimate signals from 23 tissue types using circulating miRNAs in plasma/serum, can function as robust biomarkers of tissue health and predict the onset of a wide range of diseases.

 ## Input & Output